boubacarballo/capstone/README.md

 # 2. Create the virtual environment and install dependencies
 uv sync

-# 3. Download required NLTK data (used by the post-processing scripts)
-uv run python -c "import nltk; nltk.download('punkt_tab')"

-# 4. Copy the environment template and fill in your LLM credentials
+# 3. Copy the environment template and fill in your LLM credentials
 cp .env.example .env
 ```